teckel12/LuaTelemetry/README.md

 ![sample](assets/iNavKey.png "Screen description")
 ![sample](assets/iNavKeyX9D.png "Screen description for X9D")

-* From transmitter's main screen, long hold the `Page` button to show custom screens, short press `Page` to the iNav screen
+* From transmitter's main screen, long hold the `Page` button (down d-pad on X-Lite) to show custom screens, short press `Page` to the iNav screen
 * If you get a `Script panic not enough memory` error when starting Lua Telemetry, please see the [Tips](#tips) section
 * Flashing values indicate a warning (for example: no telemetry, battery low, altitude too high)
 * When not armed you can flip between max/min and current values by using the dial or +/- buttons